 - Influenza (Flu) Vaccine (Inactivated or Recombinant): What You Need to Know (Centers for Disease Control and Prevention) - PDF

-- Should People With Cancer Get a Flu Shot?
-(American Cancer Society)
+- Vaccinations and Flu Shots for People with Cancer (American Cancer Society)

 - Swine Influenza (Swine Flu) in Pigs (Centers for Disease Control and Prevention) Also in Spanish